CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/i-14.png)

 1. **Verify Your Email Address**:
-Log into your **email** and you will get a verification code to your email to complete the verification process.
+Log into your **email** and you will get a verification code to complete the verification process.

 1. Enter the **code (1)** and click on **Continue (2)**.

    ![](../media/i15.png)

 1. **Privacy Settings**:
-Once verification is complete, you'll be redirected to a page with privacy-related questions.
+Once verification is complete, you will be redirected to a page with privacy-related questions.
 Choose your privacy settings and click **Submit**.

    ![](../media/nvaie-5.png)